 - The Council of Europe is founded during the Hague Congress.

-- Tokyo Telecommunications Engineering (later renamed Sony) is founded with around 20 employees.
+- Tokyo Telecommunications Engineering (later renamed Sony) is founded.

 - World War II: General Alfred Jodl signs unconditional surrender terms at Reims, France, ending Germany's participation in the war.
 The document takes effect the next day.